ferreum/ffmpeg-overlay/README.md

 ## Dependencies

-Needs Python 3, tested with Python 3.5.1
+- Needs Python 3, tested with Python 3.5.1
-Needs the cairocffi python module.
+- Needs the `cairocffi` python module.
-Expects `unpremultiply` to be in the `$PATH`.
+- Expects `unpremultiply` to be in the `$PATH`.
-For recording the evnets, use the `jstest` program.
+- For recording the events, use the `jstest` program.

 ### Install cairocffi